Abercus/PetfinderNNBlog/README.md

 From the features within _train.csv_, we found that there were 1257 missing values for _Name_ and 12 missing values for _Description_.

 ### Investigating feature distributions
-To better know what’s going on in the data, we performed visualized the distributions of features.
+To better know what’s going on in the data, we visualized the distributions of features.
 We plot the distribution of the features individually and then also look at the distributions by _AdoptionSpeed_ (target).
 On Figure 2 is plotted the target variable _AdoptionSpeed_.
 We first note, that the class of pets adopted within the day of listing is considerably smaller (under 500) compared to every other class (over 3000 to 4200).

 <p float="left">
   <img src="pics_blog/adoption_1.png" width="400" />